Aam-Digital/replication-backend/README.md

 guarantee is conflict-branch capture and a trustworthy authenticated author and server timestamp — not a complete per-keystroke history.

-The CouchDB admin reverse proxy at `/couchdb/` (admin-only) bypasses the permission engine; audit protection relies on CouchDB only being reachable via the proxy on the internal network.

 # Development

 This system is Node.js application built with the [NestJS](https://nestjs.com/) framework.